tshine/swoosh/README.md

 [Task.Supervisor](https://hexdocs.pm/elixir/Task.Supervisor.html) for further
 options.

-Note: it is not to say that `Task.start` is enough to cover the whole async aspect of sending emails.
+It is not to say that `Task.start` is enough to cover the whole async aspect of sending emails.
 It is more to say that the implementation of sending emails is very application specific.
 For example, the simple example above might be sufficient for some small applications but not so much for more